ROHIT-RA1/Book-Movie/README.md

 ## Component Diagram

-Our component diagrams illustrates the components of our system and how they interact with one another, ensuring modularity and ease of maintenance.
+ component diagrams illustrates the components of the system and how they interact with one another, ensuring modularity and ease of maintenance.

 ![Server Component Diagram](/images/server_component.png)